An Optical power meter is used when you wish to ensure top-notch performance of a signal transmission.

 Taking an example of the 10G-LR SFP+ along with the Cisco-compatible module, we will help in illustrating how you should use the optical power meter for testing the optical power.

-The Cisco-compatible transceiver is typically inserted into the Cisco switch of the model Nexus 9396PX.
+Typically, you insert the Cisco-compatible transceiver into the Cisco switch model Nexus 9396PX.